 Major infractions include but are not limited to:

-• throwing paper or items in or out of the bus
+B. throwing paper or items in or out of the bus;

-• spitting, rough housing, fighting, pushing, kicking, hitting
+C. spitting, rough housing, fighting, pushing, kicking, hitting;

-• possession of tobacco products, drugs or alcohol
+I. possession of tobacco products, drugs or alcohol;

-• spraying scents or perfumes while in the bus
+J. spraying scents or perfumes while in the bus;

-• The student will be warned that his/her behavior is not allowed and if repeated, may result in further discipline as well as suspension of his/her bus riding privilege.
+A. Warn the student that their behavior is not allowed and if repeated, may result in further discipline as well as suspension of bus riding privileges.

-• The student can be disciplined the same as if s/he had misbehaved at school.
+B. Discipline the student the same as if they had misbehaved at school.

-• The student can be suspended from riding the bus.
-Parents are responsible for transporting their student to and from schools during the bus suspension.
+C. Suspend the student from riding the bus.
+Parents are responsible for transporting their student to and from schools during the suspension from the school bus.

-• Expel the student from riding a school bus if previous discipline has not worked or if s/he commits a serious offense.
+D. Expel the student from riding a school bus if previous discipline has not worked or if they commit a serious offense.
 The process by which a student is expelled from riding the bus is the same as the process for being expelled from school.
 The principal makes a recommendation to the Superintendent, who then recommends it to the Board.
-If fewer than thirty (30) school days remain in the semester when the Board considers the issue then the expulsion will include the remainder of the current semester as well as the designated semesters of expulsion.
+If fewer than thirty (30) school days remain in the semester when the Board considers the issue, then the expulsion will include the remainder of the current semester as well as the designated semesters of expulsion.

 Even if a student transfers to a new school, they will be held responsible for any previous incidents of bus misconduct from their previous school.